Contact us at 914-666-4665

 STARI vs Lyme Disease: How to Tell the Difference After a Tick Bite

-STARI vs Lyme Disease: How to Tell the Difference After a Tick Bite STARI vs Lyme disease can be difficult to tell apart after a tick bite.
-Both can cause a similar rash and flu-like symptoms—but they are not the same condition.
-This confusion can delay diagnosis and treatment.
-In some cases, patients are told […]
+STARI vs Lyme Disease: How to Tell the Difference After a Tick Bite STARI vs Lyme disease can be difficult to distinguish after a tick bite.
+Both conditions may cause an erythema migrans–type rash, fatigue, fever, headache, and muscle aches.
+This overlap can delay diagnosis and treatment—especially when physicians assume Lyme disease is uncommon in […]

 STARI vs Lyme Disease: How to Tell the Difference After a Tick Bite Read More »